KxSystems/docs/docs/ml/automl/ug/preproc.md

 'Must have the same number of targets as values in table
 ```

-### Symbol encoding
+## Symbol encoding

 In the FRESH and all non-FRESH example symbol columns are encoded as follows:

--  If there are less than 10 unique symbols in a particular column the data is one-hot encoded.
+-  If there are fewer than 10 unique symbols in a particular column the data is one-hot encoded.
 -  If a column contains more than 10 unique symbols the values are frequency encoded

-!!!Note
+!!! note

-	In the case of FRESH the above limitations are performed on an aggregation bucket basis for frequency encoding rather than for an entire column.
+    In the case of FRESH the above limitations are performed on an aggregation-bucket basis for frequency encoding rather than for an entire column.
 This ensures that encoding on new data is as fair as possible in the case of FRESH since each aggregation bucket is associated with an individual target

-The following example shows the application of this encoding for on two columns one of which will be one hot encoded while the other is frequency encoded.
+The following example shows the application of this encoding for on two columns one of which will be one-hot encoded while the other is frequency encoded.

 ```q
 q)tab:([]1000?`1;1000?`a`b`c;1000?1f)